saleen34/jat/SCRIPT.md

 Piles of shit
-Mosquitoes
-Hitler
-Bill Lumberg
-Biff Tannen
-Cartman
-Joffrey Baratheon
+Mosquitoes - Spanish for \"little fly\" these insects carry diseases, feed on humans and really suck.
+Hitler - This pos aimed to eliminate Jews from Germany and establish a New Order.
+Bill Lumberg - "Milt, we're gonna need to go ahead and move you downstairs into storage B" Biff Tannen - This pile of shit, crashed into a manure truck while trying to run down Marty.
+Cartman - This beanie wearing animated shit head frequently says, \"Screw you guys, I'm going home!\" Joffrey Baratheon - This fictional giant asshole blamed his \"little\" hand for poisoning him.

 Dirty Acronyms
 dtf down to fuck